trustwallet/developer/dapps/mobile-optimize.md

 All DApps should be [EIP1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) (Ethereum Improvement Protocol 1193) compatible.
 This allows for a high degree of wallet interoperability when exposing an API through JavaScript objects in the Ethereum DApp.

-If you have decided upon using MetaMask as your dev tool, do not forget their [decision](https://medium.com/metamask/no-longer-injecting-web3-js-4a899ad6e59e) to stop injecting the web.js API.
+If you have decided upon using MetaMask as your dev tool, do not forget their [Provider Migration Guide](https://docs.metamask.io/guide/provider-migration.html).
 This will seriously affect the degree of compatibility between your DApp and the Trust Wallet browser without proper planning.

+Consider including an explicit Trust Wallet icon or button in your DApp.
+This will help Trust Wallet users connect to your DApp for the first time.

+Recommended steps to improve the user experience when a user clicks or taps the Trust Wallet icon:

+1. Verify that the DApp is open in desktop browsers or no `window.ethereum` -> Display the WalletConnect pairing popup
+2. Verify that the DApp is open in the Trust Wallet DApp browser -> Access the 'window.ethereum'  directly.

 ## Test your DApp on both iOS and Android